jrekier/jrekier.github.io/src/posts/2020-01-24-bell-curve.md

 ![error function](/images/posts_data/bell-curve/error.png)

-From Eq. \eqref{eq:d2ydx2bell} and the definition of the error function, one can compute the following *weighted* gaussian integral:
+From Eq. \eqref{eq:d2ydx2bell} and the definition of the error function, one can compute the following *weighted* Gaussian integral:

 $$
 \begin{align}